tayfritz/cookieorderform/README.md

     - `#imagePreview` & `#image-preview__image` receive and read .jpeg files (which are provided for in the project files).

 - Create an array, dictionary or list, populate it with multiple values, retrieve at least one value, and use or display it in your application
-    - The `orders` array contains order objects and is itterated over in multiple functions, like in the case of `determinePackageSelected()`.
+    - The `orders` array contains order objects and is itterated over in multiple functions, such as in the case of `determinePackageSelected()`.

 - Create and use a function that accepts two or more values (parameters), calculates or determines a new value based on those inputs, and returns a new value
     - Multiple functions accept two or more values, including: `determineOrderTotal()` & `orderConfirmationDiv()`.